Hensoldt UK: The Hughes connection

 The Hughes family were originally clockmakers in the East End of London who progressed into supplying sextants and marine chronometers to ships coming into the River Thames.

 In 1712 Thomas Hughes became a member of the Worshipful Company of Clockmakers at the age of 26 and was elected as Master of the Worshipful Company of Clockmakers in 1742.
 His son, Thomas Hughes (junior) had his business at 25 New Bond Street London and was elected as Master of the Worshipful Company of Clockmakers in 1762.

 In 1781 William Hughes, believed to be the son of Thomas Hughes Junior, was elected freeman of the Worshipful Company of Clockmakers and sold a cabin clock to Captain Cook.
 Joseph Hughes, believed to be the son of William born in 1781, lived and worked at 16 Queen Street, Ratcliffe.
 He was to become a well-known maker of quadrants and compasses.
 His son Henry Hughes was born in 1816.

 In 1838 Henry Hughes & Sons was founded at 120 (later at 59), Fenchurch Street, London as a maker of chronographs and scientific instruments.
 Henry died in 1879 and his son Alexander succeeded him as chairman.

 The firm was incorporated as Henry Hughes & Sons Ltd in 1903 and opened a production facility in Forest Gate.
 Alexander's son Arthur was works manager and his elder brother Henry Alexander Hughes was director and secretary.

 In 1915 the site at Hainault was purchased and in 1917 the first part of the factory was opened.
 This site is the current headquarters of the modern Kelvin Hughes Ltd.

 In 1923, the company produced the first practical recording echo sounder.

 In 1935, S Smith & Son Ltd acquired a controlling interest in the company.
 This resulted in the development of new marine and aircraft instruments and a major expansion of the Hainault factory.

 Following the destruction of the Fenchurch Street offices in the Blitz of 1941, discussions with Kelvin, Bottomley & Baird Ltd resulted in the establishing of the joint venture company Marine Instruments Ltd at 107, Fenchurch Street, London in 1942.

 Kelvin Hughes

 Kelvin Hughes Ltd was formed in 1947 by the merger between the scientific instrument manufacturing firms of Henry Hughes & Son Ltd, London, England, and Kelvin Bottomley & Baird Ltd, Glasgow, Scotland with Marine Instruments Ltd acting as regional agents in the UK.
 Kelvin & Hughes Ltd were essentially a part of Smith's Industries Ltd founded in 1944 as the successors of S Smith & Son Ltd.

-Kelvin & Hughes Ltd was liquidated in 1966 but the name was continued as Kelvin Hughes, a division of Smiths Group plc.
+Kelvin & Hughes Ltd was liquidated in 1966 but the name was continued as the Kelvin Hughes division of Smiths Group plc.

 In 1990 Kelvin Hughes acquired Lokata Ltd assimilating their range of NAVTEX, EPIRB and SART products.